staarblitz/hxposed/README.md

 ## What we have so far?
 - [x] GetState service.
 - [x] Authorization service.
+- [x] Async message sending receiving (works with your favourite runtime).
 - [x] Plugin permission management.
 - [x] Cool fluent UI that fits Windows 11 design.
 - [x] Support for AMD and Intel.